FireFly-808/.github/profile/README.md

 ## A forest fire pre-emption system

 ### Description
+This app allows emergency personnel to assess the severity within minutes.
+An autonomous drone equipped with infrared and RGB cameras surveys the forest, relaying collected data to a cloud-hosted server.
+The images are analyzed by the multi-modal perception pipeline, classifying and segmenting fire from the RGB/IR image pairs.
+The user can browse a map of hotspots in the web application to see more details and high-resolution photos of the area.

 ### Motivation
 - Every year hundreds of forest fires occur within Canada alone.